toxeek/ansible-aws/README.md

-inventory files: production and staging have different inventories new spun ec2 instances: are added to the specific environment's inventory file from within the playbook deleted ec2 instances: are deleted from the environment's inventory file
+inventory files: production and staging have different inventories new spun ec2 instances: are added to the specific environment's inventory file from within the playbook deleted ec2 instances: are/should be deleted from the environment's inventory file also dynamically.

 The ec2 dynamic inventory script lives under the playbook directory, in this case
 ```